Shxc0de/fast-crypto-wallet-drainer/README.md

-# Crypto Wallet Drainer
-# Step Drainer - Multichain Crypto Drainer Script
+# Shxcode - Multichain Crypto Drainer Script

 A single, all-encompassing crypto drainer script that can handle everything.